omr-turbo/gc-arrays-tutorial/worksheet.md

 };
 ```

-Again, the initalizer is just creating the header.
-However, the new array will need it's reference-slots cleared, in order to be safetly walkable.
+Again, the initializer is just creating the header.
+However, the new array will need it's reference-slots cleared, in order to be safely walkable.
 Rather than zero the slots in the initializer, we can allocate the object from pre-zeroed memory.
 By using the plain `allocate` call, OMR will make the allocation out of zero-initialized memory.

-Implement the `RefArray` allocator:
+Implement the `RefArray` allocator in `include/Splash/Allocators.hpp`:

 ```c++
 inline RefArray* allocateRefArray(OMR::GC::Context& cx, std::size_t nrefs) noexcept {